RockInMyHead/galina/README.md

 npm start
 ```

-The API server will run on `http://localhost:1041`.
+The API server is available at `https://lawyer.windexs.ru:1041/api`.

 **⚠️ IMPORTANT:** Without a valid OpenAI API key, the chat will return demo/mock responses only.
 To get real AI responses, you must: